CLOVIS-AI/Dokka-MkDocs/dokka-mkdocs/README.md

 }
 ```

 Add each project that you want to document in the `dependencies {}` block.
-Each project mentioned in that way must have the Dokkatoo plugin applied.
+Each project mentioned in that way must have the Dokka plugin applied.

 Add the directory in which you created the project in the `settings.gradle.kts` file:
 ```kotlin